 §10.
-Summative Requirement
+Comprehensive Exam and Thesis

-Each MTS student will complete a summative project as a final degree requirement.
+Each M.T.S. student will complete a summative project as a final degree requirement.
 Work on this project is completed in accordance with registration for THEO 670 - Theological Research.
 The student may choose whether this summative project will involve completion of a comprehensive exam or submission of a research paper on a theological topic.
-By dedicating a final academic term to focused research, MTS students are prepared to transition to advanced graduate programs in Catholic sacred theology (at the MTh or PhD level).
+By dedicating a final academic term to focused research, M.T.S. students are prepared to transition to advanced graduate programs in Catholic sacred theology (PhD level).
 Student research will be supervised by a designated faculty member.